• 12 Neglinnaya Street, Moscow, 107016 Russia

 About inflation

-Inflation is a sustained rise in the overall level of goods and service prices in the economy.
+Inflation is a sustained rise in the overall level of goods and services prices in the economy.
 The opposite process, when the overall level of prices decreases, is called deflation.

 Consumer price index as an inflation indicator